 Websites with a " boxed layout" are becoming rare these days.
 We see less and less of them...
 The theme Divi offers this option and your choice will be crucial for the rest of your project design.

-The boxing of your site's design is a bias that must be decided at the beginning of the customization of your theme.
+The design of your website is a decision that must be made at the beginning of the customize your theme.

-Is this design for you?
-How to activate the nested layout with Divi?
-What are the advantages?
-This article will answer all these questions....
+Is this design right for you?
+How do I enable nested layout with Divi?
+What are the benefits?
+This article will answer all these questions...

 Here is the program:

 - How do I enable nested layout on Divi?

 - What does a "nested" layout look like?

 - What are the advantages of choosing a nested layout?

 - How can I use Divi's nesting layout in a new way?

 Announcement: this article contains affiliate links that you will easily recognize.
 The classic links are in purple and sponsored links are in pink.